-- There is a Lack of proportionate and flexible approach to assessment. - Carers are unaware of their rights under the Act, and the links between their assessment and the support this may lead to. - Assessments are carried out in only one place, without flexible timing and format. - Assessments may be lengthy form-based processes. - Eligibility has localised approach rather than national leading to "postcode lottery". - Long waiting list even for carers with immediate need.
-Undue focus on statutory assessment to establish eligibility that might not be appropriate for all carers. - Basic assessment is provided, which may be outsourced or internal.
-Social workers provide carers assessments where situation is more complex. - There are some more flexible opportunities for example for selfassessment and more proportionate caring conversations. - The output from the assessment is usually followed by a menubased offer.
+There is a Lack of proportionate and flexible approach to assessment.

+Carers are unaware of their rights under the Act, and the links between their assessment and the support this may lead to.

+- Assessments are carried out in only one place, without flexible timing and - Assessments may be lengthy form-based processes. - Eligibility has localised approach rather than national leading to "postcode" lottery". - Long waiting list even for carers with immediate need.
+Undue focus on statutory assessment to establish eligibility that might not be appropriate for all carers.

+Basic assessment is provided, which may be outsourced or internal.
+Social workers provide carers assessments where situation is more complex.

+- There are some more flexible opportunities for example for self-assessment and more proportionate caring conversations. - The output from the assessment is usually followed by a menu-based offer.
 This is likely to include fixed- grants, short breaks and focused only on need and maintaining the caring role.
-This may wrongly be referred to as a support plan. - The Carer assessment process is timely and proportionate. - There is help for carers to be prepared to get the best from the process. - Carers are made aware of the benefits of having an assessment.
+This may wrongly be referred to as a support plan.

+- The Carer assessment process is timely and proportionate. - There is help for carers to be prepared to get the best from the process.

+- Carers are made aware of the benefits of having an assessment.
 The carers assessment is offered as an open conversation.
 This is carried out by someone with relevant expertise including skills in person-centred conversations.
 Assessments are focused on promoting and maintaining wellbeing as well as maintaining caring role. - A record of the assessment that is shared with carer.
 This takes into account assets and full family situation.
 Assessment recognises carers strengths rather than solely focusing on difficulties and 'eligibility' recognises and encourages the benefits of supported self-assessment.
 Increases choice and control throughout the process.

+Score: (circle your score) Reasons for chosen score- describe current practice.
+What needs to change?
+Describe areas of concern Prioritise the Actions that need to happen to improve practice.